Who Is Alexis Bledel?

 As a young girl, Bledel attended Houston's St. Agnes Academy, a Catholic school.
 She was known for her shyness and in an effort to help her become more of an extrovert, Bledel's mother got her daughter involved in community theater.

-Bledel's first big break came as teen when she was spotted one day in a mall by a talent scout, who encouraged her to attend Page Parkes's modeling school in Houston.
+Bledel's first big break came as a teen when she was spotted one day in a mall by a talent scout, who encouraged her to attend Page Parkes' modeling school in Houston.
 Soon, Bledel began landing local work and then international gigs, which required her to travel around the world for different jobs.
 Bledel has said she was fortunate that her parents supported her pursuit of modeling and acting work.
 That even extended to her choice of a college, New York University (NYU), where she studied film.

 In early 2000, during Bledel's freshmen year, she was cast in a new WB comedy-drama series, Gilmore Girls.
 The program, which ran for seven strong seasons, cast Bledel as Rory Gilmore, daughter of Lorelai Gilmore, a single mother played by actress Lauren Graham.

-Praised for its honest portrayal of a mother-daughter relationship as well as its fast-paced dialogue and co-stars like Melissa McCarthy, Gilmore Girls pushed Bledel into stardom, a role the still shy actress felt uncomfortable embracing.
+Praised for its honest portrayal of a mother-daughter relationship as well as its fast-paced dialogue and co-stars like Melissa McCarthy, Gilmore Girls pushed Bledel into stardom, a role the still-shy actress felt uncomfortable embracing.

 ”It’s not something I gravitate toward,” the actress once said of the media glare. ”I focus on the work.
 [You] do these stupid movements [during photo shoots] to make the dress look cute.
 Everyone’s standing around watching.
 You just feel ridiculous sometimes.
 I don’t like being the center of attention!”